Lullabot/drupal-docker-boilerplate/README.md

 	ln -s ../../../files/public files
 	```

-- If the Drush alias file has been updated with values from a source site, and SSH credentials have been set up correctly in the docker-compose file, don't copy the files in at all, just create the symlink, then wait until the container has been started and move into it and populate the files with:
+- If the Drush alias file has been updated with values from a source site, and SSH credentials have been set up correctly in the docker-compose file, don't copy the files in at all, just create the files directory, then wait until the container has been started and move into it and populate the files with:

 	```
 	drush rsync @docker.source:%files/ @docker.container:%files`